-It will be one year since we have been in and out of lockdown with restricted movement, unable to interact face-to-face with people we used to.
-While human beings have the amazing ability to adapt and we have been in the history of humankind through worse, it doesn’t mean that isolation doesn’t hurt our mental health.
-After all, human beings are a social species that relies on one another.
+It will be a year since we are in and out of lockdown with limited movement, unable to interact face-to-face with people we are used to.
+While human beings have an amazing ability to adapt and people have gone through worse times in human history, this does not mean that isolation does not harm our mental health.
+After all, human beings are a social species that relies on each other.

-Brain fog as a side effect of COVID-19 fatigue
+Brain fog as a side effect of pandemic fatigue

 When the brain is in stress mode, it releases cortisol and epinephrine hormones.
-These hormones, also known as adrenaline, increases our ability to react, be more aware and focused.
-It is the body’s natural reaction to danger.
+These hormones, also known as adrenaline, increase our ability to react, be more aware and focused.
+It is the body’s natural response to danger.
 Our heart beats faster and we breathe harder.
-But what happens if we are in this mode for many months?
-It’s called “chronic stress”.
-And what chronic stress does to our body?
-It decreases immune function, increases appetite, elevates blood pressure, alters digestive functions and makes you depressed.
+But what happens if we have been in this mode for many months?
+This is called “chronic stress”.
+And what does chronic stress do to our bodies?
+It reduces immune function, increases appetite, elevates blood pressure, alters digestive functions and causes depression.

 In addition to bad mood and poor quality of sleep, our ability to think is also impacted.
 This research found that chronic stress causes poor memory retrieval (ability to recall things you know) and poor memory consolidation (ability to learn and remember new things).
-What’s more worrisome is that long term exposure to stress hormones can be toxic to our brains and lead to inflammation.
+Even more worrying is that long-term exposure to stress hormones can be toxic to our brains and lead to inflammation.

 How to build resilience